iris-networks/k8s-orchestrator/README.md

 This will:
 1. Generate Swagger documentation
 2. Build the Docker image
-3. Push the image to Google Container Registry at `gcr.io/driven-seer-460401-p9/irisk8s:latest`
+3. Push the image to the container registry

 ### Run locally